KFSM-TV: History

-KFSM signed on for the first time on July 9, 1953 as KFSA-TV on channel 22.
+KFSM-TV signed on for the first time on July 9, 1953, as KFSA-TV on channel 22.
 It was owned by Donald W. Reynolds and his Donrey Media Group alongside Fort Smith's two major newspapers — the Southwest American and Times Record (later merged as the Southwest Times Record) — and KFSA radio (AM 950).
 KFSA radio personality Pat Porta hosted the first broadcast.
 The station's studios and transmitter were located in the Times Record/Southwest American building at 920 Rogers Avenue in downtown Fort Smith.
 It carried programming from all four networks of the time — NBC, CBS, ABC and DuMont — but it was a primary NBC affiliate.

 Initially, KFSA-TV relied on kinescopes of network programming and various live performers in the Fort Smith area.
 Local talent included Clint Fisher, Freddie Rose and programs from Camp Chaffee (later Fort Chaffee).
 Most commercials were live since videotapes were not yet available.
 A local TV-Appliance dealer, Bill Engles (a.k.a.
 "Wild Bill") along with Engles TV & Appliance, bought the first commercial live spots for $1.00 per minute.

 At that time, the network live signal reached only as far as Memphis, Tennessee.
 However, the networks extended the AT&T coaxial cable to Little Rock in 1957 to provide live coverage of the Little Rock Crisis.
 Reynolds then built a microwave relay hop on Mount Magazine to relay live programming from the Little Rock stations.
-Although the system was less than dependable, it was far better than kinescopes' which aired as many as three weeks after the original air date.
+Although the system was less than dependable, it was far better than kinescopes which aired as many as three weeks after the original air date.
 Many old timers remember the station's microwave problems that disrupted several games of the 1954 World Series.

 In 1956, KFSA-TV gained a competitor when KNAC-TV signed on channel 5 from studios in Van Buren as a primary CBS affiliate and secondary ABC affiliate.
 At that time, CBS was the top network with such hits as Red Skelton, Jackie Gleason and Ed Sullivan's Toast of the Town and later, Your Show of Shows.
 The network was number one in viewers and KNAC-TV quickly became a favorite because of its VHF signal and CBS affiliation.
-Meanwhile, channel 22's UHF signal didn't reach much farther than 30 mi from downtown Fort Smith, leaving many homes without clear television reception.
+Meanwhile, channel 22's UHF signal did not reach much farther than 30 mi from downtown Fort Smith, leaving many homes without clear television reception.
 At the time, UHF stations could only be seen with an expensive converter, and even with one picture quality was marginal at best.
 Additionally, the Fort Smith television market is a fairly large market geographically, spilling across a large and mostly mountainous swath of Arkansas and Oklahoma.
 UHF stations do not get good reception over large areas or in rugged terrain.
 It did not help that viewers in Fort Smith could receive stations from Tulsa and Little Rock by using large masts and rotary antennas.